Certificate Program in Latinx Studies

 Dr. Albert Hernández , Associate Professor of the History of Christianity, Iliff School of Theology, Iliff School of Theology

 Dr. Kristina Lizardy-Hajbi, Certificate in Latinx Studies Coordinator, Term Assistant Professor of Leadership and Formation; Director of the Office of Professional Formation, Iliff School of Theology

 Dr. Debora Ortega , Professor, University of Denver Graduate School of Social Work; Director, University of Denver Latino Center for Community Engagement and Scholarship

 Latinx Studies is an academic pursuit grounded in an understanding of the realities existing within a specific community, both historical and contemporary.
-Consequently, students in the Latinx certificate program are required to complete a 4-credit hour field placement within a Latinx community before or during the doctoral program nd submit a 5-8 page paper detailing the expeience and how it relates to one's area of academic interest in Latinx Studies.
-Engagement in the community is intended to provide students with first-hand experience in the cultures, traditions, and experiences of a Latinx population.
-The specific placement is arranged in consultation with the Latinx Certificate Coordinator.
+Students in the Latinx certificate program are required to complete a 4-credit hour field placement within a Latinx community before or during the doctoral program nd submit a 5-8 page paper detailing the expeience and how it relates to one's area of academic interest in Latinx Studies.
+Engagement in the community provides students with first-hand experience in the cultures, traditions, and experiences of a Latinx population.
+The placement is arranged in consultation with the Latinx Certificate Coordinator.

 RLGN 4608 LATINA/O THEOLOGY AND ETHICS